jspaaks/2022-ieee/README.md

 .\env\Scripts\howfairis --version
 ```

 &#9733; Next, create a new repository on GitHub for the experiments we'll be doing in this tutorial.
-Make sure to check the "Add a README file" checkbox when asked, and verify that the repository visibility is set to "Public", otherwise the tooling won't be able to see you repository.
+Make sure to check the "Add a README file" checkbox when asked, and verify that the repository visibility is set to "Public", otherwise the tooling won't be able to see your repository.

 Our README is written in MarkDown, but note that `howfairis` also supports `README`s written in ReStructured Text.
 Besides repositories on GitHub, `howfairis` supports GitLab repositories as well, albeit with some limitations: at the moment, `howfairis` can only handle repositories on gitlab.com (i.e. not on self-hosted instances), and only repositories that do not use GitLab's subgroup feature.